saippua/camera_calibration/README.md

 When running the script, it first calculates apriltags from both images.
 Then it determines correspondences.
 This process can be previewed with the `--preview` flag which will visualize each frame as it is processed.
 Matching april tags are drawn in green and non-matching (only found in one image) in red.
 The matching april tags from camera 2 are also drawn on frame from camera 1 in blue.

 After tag correspondences are detected, the extrinsics are calculated using OpenCV.
 Extrinsic components `R` and `t` are output to the terminal.
+The script also calculates fundamental and essential matrices, as well as estimated pose of the target grid for every frame, however these are not used or printed anywhere.